 Communication.
 A committee may want to submit to Council a work plan, status report, findings, or recommendations at a Council meeting.
+Submittals to the City Council from CAGs must be approved by consent of a majority CAG members.
+Such decisions should not be made without a quorum of CAG members.
 All recommendations to Council shall be prepared by the staff liaison and signed by the CAG chair.
 Any documents shall be provided to the City Manager's Office in advance of the meeting so they may be included in the meeting agenda packet.
 The City Manager's Office shall inform the staff liaison when there is room available on Council's agenda.
 The committee may choose to give a presentation at the meeting, in which case, the presentation should be provided to the City Recorder at least 48-hours in advance of the meeting.

 Joint Meeting.
-Requests for joint meetings shall be submitted to the City Manager's Office from the staff liaison stating the reasons for the meeting.
+Requests for joint meetings, as decided by a majority of members, shall be submitted to the City Manager's Office from the staff liaison stating the reasons for the meeting.